shawnbrown/datatest/docs/reference/data-handling.rst

         Take care when using pytest's fixture finalization in combination with "session" or "module" level fixtures.
-In these cases, you should use :func:`working_directory` as a context manager (inside the function) and avoid using it as a decorator (outside the function):
+In these cases, you should use :func:`working_directory` as a context manager---not as a decorator.

+        In the first example below, the original working directory is restored immediately when the ``with`` statement ends.
+But in the second example, the original directory isn't restored until after the entire session is finished (not usually what you want):

         .. code-block:: python
-            :emphasize-lines: 3
+            :emphasize-lines: 5

+            # Correct:

             @pytest.fixture(scope='session')
             def connection():